L'Atlantide (1921 film): Reception

 The celebrity of the source novel as well as the much-reported circumstances of the production ensured that the film received plenty of attention on its release.
-Despite the 3-hour running time and its sometimes slow pace, it proved enormously popular with the public and put Jacques Feyder into the front rank of French film-makers.
-The critical reception of the film was more mixed, with particular objections made against the central performance by Stacia Napierkowska; she had been a dancer and well-known film actress for many years, but Feyder now regretted engaging her to portray the captivating Antinéa, especially when he found that she had gained an inappropriate amount of weight.
-However the undoubted success of the film was the grandeur of its locations and the photography of the desert landscapes.
-A much-quoted remark by Louis Delluc was not wholly sarcastic: "There is one great actor in this film, that is the sand".
+Despite the 3-hour running time, it proved popular with the public and put Jacques Feyder into the front rank of French filmmakers.
+The critical reception of the film was more mixed, with particular objections made against the central performance by Stacia Napierkowska; she had been a dancer and well-known film actress for many years, but Feyder now regretted engaging her to portray Antinéa, especially when he found that she had gained an inappropriate amount of weight.
+Louis Delluc said: "There is one great actor in this film, that is the sand".

 L'Atlantide was one of the earliest feature films to depict the French colonial presence in North Africa, and led the way for a series of other films made during the 1920s which emphasised the romantic and exotic aspects of the colonial experience; later examples in this colonial tradition included Le Bled (1929), Le Grand Jeu (1934), and La Bandera (1935).